Psychiatric Mental Health Nurse Practitioner Certificate

 Students should be proficient in operating a personal computer, including: demonstrated competency in standard computer operating systems and electronic filing systems, basic keyboarding skills, organizing and sorting electronic documents; demonstrated knowledge of standard computer applications to include Microsoft Word and Excel; familiarity with using internet browsers and standard email systems such as MS Outlook.

-This is a hybrid program that includes both online, onsite, and clinical preceptored learning activities.
-It is offered at an accelerated pace of full-time study using an executive weekend format once a month (e.g., Friday-Sunday, all day sessions).
-All clinical courses are offered as immersion practicum experiences, conducted in faculty approved, in-person, preceptored clinical settings.
+This is a hybrid program that includes both online, onsite and clinical preceptored learning activities.
+It is offered at an accelerated pace of full-time study using an executive weekend format once per month (e.g. Thursday - Saturday).
+All accepted applicants must attend all orientation activities, including virtual online meetings and a one-day mandatory campus orientation.
+Students in the FNP and PMHNP specializations are required to attend once every three months onsite Objective Structured Clinical Examination (OSCE).
+In addition, FNP and PMHNP practicum courses are offered as immersion practicum experiences, conducted in faculty approved, in-person, preceptored clinical settings.

 Program Learning Outcomes